 In relation to this project, data will be held on password protected computers in secure University of Birmingham buildings.
 Any paperwork containing personal data will be kept in a locked filing cabinet.

 How long will my child’s personal data be kept?
 Your child’s personal data will be retained for 10 years.
 If your child would like to withdraw from the study or you would like to withdraw your child from the study, you can do this up to 4 weeks after the last point of data collection and the information will be deleted.
 The exception to this is data provided through focus group discussions.
-If your child is involved in a focus group and withdraws after participating in a focus group discussion, their data will remain in the study and be included in the analyses as it is not possible to separate and remove individual participant data from a focus group discussion.
+If your child is involved in a focus group and withdraws during or after participating in a focus group discussion, their data will remain in the study and be included in the analyses as it is not possible to separate and remove individual participant data from a focus group discussion.

 Three months after the study finishes, a copy of the data with all names and other identifying details removed will be stored in a secure national research archive (the UK Data Service).
 Other researchers can only see this data if they are registered with the UK Data Service and if our research team gives permission first.